aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-8-release-notes/_index.md

 {{< /highlight >}}

 By default MS Word allows to bind structured document tags to FlatOpc documents only.
-This option allows to control this behavoir and bind documents in any format.
+This option allows to control this behavior and bind documents in any format.

 Use case:
 {{< highlight csharp >}}
-Document doc = new Document("filename"); // a document containing SDT mapped to document, for example, in HTML format. doc.Save("out_1.pdf"); // default behavoir - SDT will contain raw HTML text.
+Document doc = new Document("filename"); // a document containing SDT mapped to document, for example, in HTML format doc.Save("out_1.pdf"); // the default behavior - SDT will contain raw HTML text

 SaveOptions so = SaveOptions.CreateSaveOptions(SaveFormat.Pdf);
 so.FlatOpcXmlMappingOnly = false;

-doc.Save("out_2.pdf", so); // mapped HTML will be parsed and resulting document is inserted into SDT content.
+doc.Save("out_2.pdf", so); // mapped HTML will be parsed and resulting document is inserted into SDT content
 {{< /highlight >}}